The Architecture of Rings and Fields

 By contrast, as we know, matrix multiplication is not commutative.
 Thus,

-Moreover, the units of \(M_2(\mathbb{Z})\) are the matrices \(A\) such that \(\det A = \pm 1\).
-In general, the group of units of \(M_n(\mathbb{Z})\) is denoted: \[ U(M_n(\mathbb{Z})) = GL(n, \mathbb{Z}) \] and is called the general linear group with degree \(n\) over \(\mathbb{Z}\).
+Moreover, the group of units of \(M_n(\mathbb{Z})\) is denoted \[ U(M_n(\mathbb{Z})) = GL(n, \mathbb{Z}) \] and is called the general linear group of degree \(n\) over \(\mathbb{Z}\).
+As a concrete illustration of the unit concept in a noncommutative ring, the following theorem characterizes its elements explicitly.

 Theorem: Units of \(M_n(\mathbb{Z})\) A matrix \(A \in M_n(\mathbb{Z})\) is a unit if and only if \(\det A = \pm 1\).